bullsi/cs775_raytracer/ReadMe.md

 # Raytracer
 ## How to run
-Run the 'make run' command in the current directory.
+Run `make run` command in the current directory.
-It will compile the program, and will run it as ./main.out < input.in > image.ppm and open image.ppm.
+It will compile the program, and will run it as `./main.out < input.in > image.ppm` and `open image.ppm`.
-Program consumes an input file (eg input.in) and produces a ppm image file.
+Program consumes an input file (eg `input.in`) and produces a ppm image file.

-main.cpp contains the main() function

 ## Description
 <html><head>